-This ATPBC material has a load transfer unit staked in place to receive a to be yet to be constructed concrete pavement.
+This ATPBC material has a load transfer unit (dowel bars) staked in place, ready for the rigid concrete pavement to be constructed on top.

-In this photo you can see the open texture of the mix which allows water to drain through it and travel to the subsurface drains.
+In this photo you can see the open texture of the ATPBC mix which allows water to drain through and travel to the subsurface drains.